Nursing students in scrubs

 Cowell Hall 209

-Dr. Cox is a dually board-certified adult nurse practitioner and adult psychiatric nurse practitioner, and certified public health nurse.
-Her specialty interests and NP work are in psychiatric mental health, addiction medicine, behavioral and community health of vulnerable populations, advocacy, and psychiatric consultation.
-She brings her clinical experience, interests, and enthusiasm for community and mental health to her teaching, service, clinical work, and volunteerism.
-Her focus is on...
+Dr. Cox is a dual board-certified adult nurse practitioner and adult psychiatric nurse practitioner, and certified public health nurse.
+Her specialty interests and NP work are in integrated psychiatric mental health care, addiction medicine, behavioral and community health of vulnerable populations, advocacy, and psychiatric consultation.
+She brings her clinical experience, interests, energy, and enthusiasm for community and mental health to her teaching, service, clinical work, and volunteerism...

 Education: